 Make in India Logo

 The Make in India logo is a lion.
 It is a lion’s silhouette filled with cogs.
-This symbolises manufacturing, national pride and strength.
+This symbolizes manufacturing, national pride, and strength.

 Make In India – Focus on 25 Sectors

 The Make in India website also has listed the 25 focus sectors and also furnished all relevant details about these sectors, and related government schemes, including the FDI policies, IPR, etc. The main sectors covered under this campaign are given in the table below:

 |Automobile and Automobile components||Media and Entertainment||Mining, Oil, and Gas|

 |Construction and Defence manufacturing||Electrical machinery and Electronic systems||Food processing|

 |IT and BPM||Leather||Pharmaceuticals|